davidpomerenke/checkers/README.md

 ## Structure

-### Display Components
+### Display components

-The display components are grouped into the board and the checkers: The [Board](https://github.com/davidpomerenke/checkers/blob/master/src/Components/Board.js) class consists of 64 [Squares](https://github.com/davidpomerenke/checkers/blob/master/src/Components/Square.js), which receive their board coordinates, as well as information about which squares are highlighted, and then choose their colour accordingly as black, white or green (to indicate that a move to this square is possible).
+The display components are grouped into the board and the checkers: The [`Board`](https://github.com/davidpomerenke/checkers/blob/master/src/Components/Board.js) class consists of 64 [`Squares`](https://github.com/davidpomerenke/checkers/blob/master/src/Components/Square.js), which receive their board coordinates, as well as information about which squares are highlighted, and then choose their colour accordingly as black, white or green (to indicate that a move to this square is possible).

 The checkers are not connected to the squares as they change their position, which means that if they are animated they will float on top of the board.
-The checkers are grouped into two class instances of [CheckersGroup](https://github.com/davidpomerenke/checkers/blob/master/src/Components/CheckersGroup.js), one for each colour.
-Each CheckersGroup instance receives which of their checkers are highlighted, and they pass this on to the checkers.
+The [`Checker`](https://github.com/davidpomerenke/checkers/blob/master/src/Components/Checker.js) instances are grouped into two class instances of [`CheckersGroup`](https://github.com/davidpomerenke/checkers/blob/master/src/Components/CheckersGroup.js), one for each colour.
+Each `CheckersGroup` instance receives which of their checkers are highlighted, and they pass this on to the `Checker` instances.

-Both squares and checkers have `parentCallback` methods which they use to communicate to the [App](https://github.com/davidpomerenke/checkers/blob/master/src/App.js) class when they are clicked.
+Both squares and checkers have `parentCallback` methods which they use to communicate to the [`App`](https://github.com/davidpomerenke/checkers/blob/master/src/App.js) class when they are clicked.

-### GUI Logics
+### GUI logics

-The [App](https://github.com/davidpomerenke/checkers/blob/master/src/App.js) class orchestrates the working together of the display components and the rules backend, as well as with the AI.
+The [`App`](https://github.com/davidpomerenke/checkers/blob/master/src/App.js) class orchestrates the working together of the display components and the rules backend, as well as with the AI.

 Its core component is the `this.state` object, which contains the game state `this.state.state` (in the [aima-checkers](https://github.com/davidpomerenke/aima-checkers) notation) as well as information about which checker has been selected by the user, which error message is currently displayed, and which settings have been chosen by the user (for the AI and the help highlights).